CShatto99/21YearsOfGasPrices/README.md

 ### What I Learned

-* Used the principles of OOP to structure the code.
+* Read and modified data from input files to generated output files using the C++ fstream object class.
-* Utilized the c++ Standard Template Library to implement the algorithms.
+* Used principles of OOP to store and manipulate data entries.
-* Manipulated input files and generated output files using the fstream object class.
+* Utilized maps and arrays from the C++ Standard Template Library to solve searching and sorting.

 ### Implementing The Member Functions